TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/CommonPitfalls/Hyperlinks.rst

 Common mistake #1: Missing space
 ================================

-Make sure there is an extra space between the anchor text and the opening `<`.
+Make sure there is a space between the anchor text and the opening `<`.

 .. tip::